agrimkapoor/DL-Semester-6-Agrim-Kapoor-23-CS-032/README.md

 This repository consists of all the code for the experiments conducted in the lab
 ## List of experiments :
 Experiment 1 : To study about the basics of tensors
 Experiment 2 : To implement fully connected neural network from scratch
+Experiment 3 : To implement Convolution Neural Network from scratch